Chapter 9. Connection Points

 9};

-class contains the declaration of the virtual
+The _ICPLocator class contains the declaration of the virtual

-.
+method, _LocCPQueryInterface.
 A virtual method occupies a

-, so this declaration states that calls
+slot in the vtable, so this declaration states that calls

-through the first entry in the vtable
+through the first entry in the vtable, the entry callers

-, will be sent to the method _LocCPQueryInterface
+use to invoke QueryInterface, will be sent to the method _LocCPQueryInterface.
+The declaration is purely virtual,

 so a derived class needs to provide the implementation.
 This is